-- 1.1 The report sets out the proposed Revenue Budget for 2022/23, a revised MTFP for 2022/23 to 2026/27 as well as the proposed CAS and Capital Programme for the Authority for the period 2022/23 to 2026/27 for the Panel to consider.
-The report is based on the latest information available, but Members should note that 2022/23 represents a one-year settlement and may be subject to change given the range of information still outstanding at the time of writing this report including the final council tax and business rate bases and the Collection Fund positions. - 1.2 The Provisional LGFS suggests a council tax referendum threshold of 2% for 2022/23 for Fire Authorities (excepting those in the bottom quartile) and that remains the basis of our modelling as agreed by the Fire Authority at previous meetings. - 1.3 The Government has issued a one year Provisional LGFS for 2022/23.
+- 1.1 The report sets out the proposed Revenue Budget for 2022/23, a revised MTFP for 2022/23 to 2026/27 as well as the proposed CAS and Capital Programme for the Authority for the period 2022/23 to 2026/27 for the Authority to consider.
+The report is based on the latest information available, but Members should note that 2022/23 represents a one-year settlement, which at the time of writing this report had still not been finalised.
+Estimates have also been used where full information from billing authorities was not available for business rates and / or where the operation of some Government grants is not yet clear. - 1.2 The Provisional LGFS sets a council tax referendum threshold of 2% for 2022/23 for Fire Authorities (excepting those in the bottom quartile) and that remains the basis of our modelling as agreed by the Fire Authority at previous meetings.

+- 1.3 The Government has issued a one year Provisional LGFS for 2022/23.
 This means that there is still significant uncertainty about the Authority's funding for 2023/24 onwards. - 1.4 The Authority has continued to make good progress in identifying and delivering savings proposals over the last 12 months.
-The latest version of the MTFP includes savings of £1.448m including £0.578m identified as part of the 2022/23 budget setting process.
-It includes other changes to spending plans, the provisional LGFS and latest estimates on council tax and business rates.
+The latest version of the MTFP includes savings of £1.411m including £0.788m identified as part of the 2022/23 budget setting process.
+It includes other changes to spending plans, the provisional LGFS final council tax figures and latest estimates on business rates.
 Taken together these show that the Authority can deliver a balanced budget but with reduced flexibility in terms of revenue contributions to capital and contingency and the use of reserves. - 1.5 There remains significant uncertainty for funding for 2022/23 and beyond and the Authority will need to remain flexible in its approach to its financial planning.
 The Government has conducted a three year Comprehensive Spending Review (CSR21) but has only provided a one year funding settlement.
 This is believed in part to be due to the Government's intention to implement the Fairer Funding Review for 2023/24 and also make changes to the business rates retention system.
 Both are expected to be influenced by the Government's levelling up agenda.
 Whilst the Fairer Funding Review will not lead to immediate changes in the fire funding formula (this is expected for the next CSR) it could influence the division of fire funding through its treatment of council tax and any changes to the area cost adjustment.
-Alongside this, issues such as the supply chain disruption, new legislation in the wake of the Hackett review, HMI findings locally and nationally, pension costs, the implementation of the IRMP, major projects such as ESN and the ongoing impact of Covid-19 are likely to impact on our financial position over the medium term. - 1.6 The level of savings required post 2022/23 will depend heavily on these factors.
-Our scenario modelling (mid case) indicates the requirement to make savings of £1.003m in 2023/24, £1.523m in 2024/25, £1.513m in 2025/26 and £1.533m in 2026/27.
+Alongside this, issues such as the supply chain disruption, new legislation in the wake of the Hackett review, HMI findings locally and nationally, pension costs, the implementation of the IRMP, major projects such as ESN and the ongoing impact of Covid-19 are likely to impact on our financial position over the medium term. - The level of savings required post 2022/23 will depend heavily on these factors.
+Our scenario modelling (mid case) indicates the requirement to make savings of £0.990m in 2023/24, £1.509m in 2024/25, £1.498m in 2025/26 and £1.516m in 2026/27.